🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 Regulatory Considerations

-Polymarket operates within an ambiguous regulatory environment:
+Polymarket exists within an ambiguous regulatory framework:

 FAQ